MisterCommand/claude-pod/README.md

 ## Usage

-Call the script by full or relative path from any project:
+Call the script using its full or relative path from any project:

 ```sh
 cd ~/Projects/anything